 If you tried the Eggplant Curry I recently shared, you’ll have all the necessary spices!

 And here are the flavourings for the filling.
 Don’t be alarmed if you don’t recognise some of these – I’ve got options for you!

 - Black mustard seeds – they look like poppyseeds but have a slight wasabi-like bite to them.
 And they smell Indian, not Japanese!
 Not spicy, more a fresh zing.
 It’s about $1.50 in small packs at Indian grocery stores – I go to Indian Emporium in Dee Why on the Northern Beaches, Sydney.
 Also sold in the Indian food section at some Woolworths (Australia) $1.70, and online!
-Used in an Eggplant Curry I shared last week (big hit!) and Dal.
+Used in an Eggplant Curry I shared last week (big hit!), more recently Goan Fish Curry, and meatless wonder-dish Dal.

 - Curry leaves – imagine curry powder, in fresh curry leaf form!
 Adds incredible curry perfume into anything it’s used in.
 Fairly accessible nowadays for Sydney-siders, sold at Harris Farms, most Coles and Woolworths.
 Keeps for several weeks in the fridge.
 This too is used in Eggplant Curry and Dal.
 Throw in 10 or so when cooking Curried Rice, or into this Indian Chickpea Curry or Vegetable Curry – it will really take it to a new level!
 Substitute: dried curry leaves (not quite the same, but it’s the best sub) or Garam Masala powder;

 - The other spices – nothing out of the ordinary here, everything you find at local grocery stores; and

 - Tomato paste – for a little flavour and help thicken the liquid.